 “That’s illegal and you know it.”

-Frank had the most pitiful frown and she new what was going on in his head.
-She wanted so much to help him but in her heart she knew the dark place he was at and that the only way out is by your own strength.
-But maybe she could lend him some.
+Frank had the most pitiful frown and she knew what was going on in his head.
+She wanted so much to help him but in her heart she knew the dark place he was in and that the only way out is by his own strength.
+But maybe…

 “Wait here,” she said and left the room.